-Ever heard a sales person use the quality of leads as their excuse for missing their sales targets?
-Ever heard a marketer tell you that revenue is down because the sales team aren’t making their calls or doing their job properly?
+Do you have sales people who use the quality of leads as an excuse for missing their sales targets?
+How about marketers who tell you that revenue is down because the sales team aren’t making their calls or doing their job properly?

 By keeping these teams separate you are encouraging an Us and Them culture.
 There is not a single reason this is a good idea.
 This should never be acceptable in any company.
-But in the current climate, and the one to come during the recovery, it will severely limit your ability to make the changes needed to grab market share.
+But in the current climate, it will severely limit your ability to make the changes needed to grab market share.

-It goes without saying that we’re happy to share our experience and thoughts without cost if it helps you get moving.
+It goes without saying that we’re happy to share our experience and thoughts if it helps you get moving.